sidharthjuyal/Javascript/Notes/Block Scope & Shadowing/ReadMe.md

 ---

 ## ✅ 7.
 Summary
+* NOTE: Blocks also follow the Lexical Environment Scope Chain Behaviour (Block Chain).
+* All the scope rules that apply to a function, also applies same to the arrow functions.
 * A **block** creates its own scope for `let` and `const`.
 * `var` ignores block scope—declared at function/global level.
 * **Shadowing** means inner variables with the same name hide outer ones:
   * `var` shadows `var`
   * `let/const` shadows `let/const` or `var`
   * But `var` cannot shadow `let/const`